Music of Wisconsin: Madison

 Madison has an active and varied local music scene.
 Much of the local music caters to the tastes of college students.
 Compilation albums, such as Mad City Music, have attempted to extend the local music scene beyond Madison.
 The nationally successful Madison Scouts Drum and Bugle Corps also make their home in Madison.

 A number of bands in the electronic and dark sides of music are alive and well in Madison, including Stromkern, Null Device, Caustic.
 The scene was started and kept alive through the efforts of Sonic Mainline records, Reverence, and the Inferno nightclub.

 World music is well represented with such award-winning acts as Reptile Palace Orchestra and Yid Vicious and the yearly "Folkball".

 Youngblood Brass Band, founded in Oregon, Wisconsin fuses New Orleans-style brass band music with hip-hop and funk.
 VO5 focuses on funk and disco.

 Wisconsinite Butch Vig (attended the University of Wisconsin), formerly of Fire Town, formed Garbage (originally based in Madison) in 1993 with Steve Marker, Duke Erikson and Shirley Manson.
 Garbage had a #1 song on the Alternative Songs chart with "Number 1 Crush" in 1997.

 Locksley was formed while the band members were at Madison West High School.
 They are an indie four-piece pop rock/power pop band that has had many songs featured in TV, movies, and advertisements.
 They were featured in multiple magazine spreads, most notably SPIN's "Breaking Out" and Rolling Stone's "6 Breakout Bands to Watch".

 Richard Davis, Ben Sidran and weekly performer and world's-most-sampled funky drummer Clyde Stubblefield all call Madison home.

 Rock band Stone Bogart was from Wisconsin.
-It later relocated to Tempe.
-Arizona and then to Hollywood California.
 All three of their albums were recorded in Madison.
 They continued to record at Sleepless Nights after relocating.
 Their singer Sean Anders wrote and directed the movies Sex Drive, Hot Tub Time Machine, Mr. Popper's Penguins, and She's Out of My League.
 He also directed the Adam Sandler movie That's My Boy.

 Aside from the many summer festivals, Madison hosts a yearly Madison Area Music Awards show, much like Milwaukee's Wisconsin Area Music Industry Awards show.